 Our solicitors can help with these and other types of animal-related accidents if you were injured through no fault of your own.
 For a free consultation about your chances of being compensated, please get in touch.

 When you make an animal injury claim, you’ll need to think about how you’ve suffered physically, financially and psychologically.
 This is important as once you’ve been paid out you won’t be able to ask for a higher amount if you didn’t get your sums right.
-As such, if you do decide to claim with one of our solicitors, they could secure damages to cover:
+As such, if you do decide to claim with one of our solicitors, they could secure a settlement for:

 - The pain and suffering caused by physical injuries.